Doctor of Philosophy

 Finally, using seismic field data recorded with an appropriately designed long-offset survey, I develop pre-conditioning and inversion strategies which effectively increase the low-frequency content of the data while mitigating the effects of ground roll.
 I apply these strategies to 2-D field data from southern Alberta, demonstrating that Waveform Tomography, using 4 Hz data, can produce complex velocity models containing geologically interpretable structures, correlatable with results from pre-stack time migration.

 Brenders, Andrew J., "Strategies for Waveform Tomography of Long-Offset, 2-D Exploration Seismic Data" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 140.